 After you submit your application, your state’s primary care office (PCO) and BHW’s Division of Regional Operations (DRO) will review and evaluate it.

-The DRO makes the final decision regarding the approval of your NHSC Site Application.
+DRO makes the final decision on whether to approve your NHSC Site Application.

 Once you submit your application, we typically process it within six to eight weeks.

-Note: It may take longer due to application volume, pre-approval site visit requirements, and the quality of submitted information.
+Note: It may take longer due to application volume, pre-approval site visit requirements, and the quality of the information you submitted.